RigsOfRods/docs.rigsofrods.org/terrain-creation/l3dt-map-making.md

 ## Stream size does not match calculated image size

-**Q**:`Ogre::InvalidParametersException::InvalidParametersException: Stream size does not match calculated image size`

-**A**: Your `Heightmap.0.0.raw.size` value does not match the size of your exported raw file.
+Your `Heightmap.0.0.raw.size` value does not match the size of your exported raw file.
 Make sure the size you set in the export dialog is the same.

 ## In-game world scale doesn't match the L3DT terrain

-**Q**: My terrain isn't sized correctly in-game!

-**A**: Make sure your `WorldSizeX`/`WorldSizeZ` matches the size in L3DT.
+Make sure your `WorldSizeX`/`WorldSizeZ` matches the size in L3DT.
 Also check if you calculated the `WorldSizeY` value correctly.

 ## Terrain texture is solid black

-**Q**: My terrain's textures appear as solid black in-game!

-**A**: Your texture names in your page file don't match the filename.
+Your texture names in your page file don't match the filename.

 ## Terrain texture is shiny

-**Q**: My terrain's texture is very shiny in-game!

-**A**: You didn't apply the alpha mask in GIMP correctly.
+You didn't apply the alpha mask in GIMP correctly.

 ## RoR crashes while loading the terrain

-**Q**: My game crashes when I try to load my terrain!

-**A**: Check all your files and make sure you didn't make any syntax errors.
+Check all your files and make sure you didn't make any syntax errors.
 You can also check your `RoR.log` to see where the crash occurs at.

 ## More help

-**Q**: My issue isn't listed, please help!

-**A**: If you have a different issue than the one listed here and you're sure you didn't do anything obviously wrong, then please make a thread in the [correct subforum](https://forum.rigsofrods.org/forums/content-creation.15/) or join our [Discord](https://discord.gg/rigsofrods) server and ask your question in the `#content-creation` channel.
+If you have a different issue than the one listed here and you're sure you didn't do anything obviously wrong, then please make a thread in the [correct subforum](https://forum.rigsofrods.org/forums/content-creation.15/) or join our [Discord](https://discord.gg/rigsofrods) server and ask your question in the `#content-creation` channel.